bayonetio/bayonet-prestashop/README.md

 This module will make you able to use the technology of Bayonet in your PrestaShop shop to prevent online fraud.
 In this way, your shop will obtain a win/win performance for you and your customers; which means that you will know when a suspicious order by a suspicious customer is trying to be processed, and at the same time your shop will gain a reputation of being a secure place to buy.

-The plugin requires **Prestashop 1.6** and some pretty easy configurations in order to function properly.
+The module requires **Prestashop 1.6** and some pretty easy configurations in order to function properly.

 *Read this in other languages: [Español](README.es.md).*